 - Letters of recommendation

-- Non-native English speakers must submit Test of English as a Foreign Language (TOEFL) scores documenting a paper-based score of 550 or above, a computer-based score of 213 or above, or an internet-based score of 79 or above.
-All international transcripts must be evaluated by an agency such as World Education Services, Inc. ( www.wes.org).
+Non-native English speakers who have not completed a bachelor’s degree in the United States, must submit Test of English as a Foreign Language (TOEFL) scores documenting a paper-based score of 550 or above, a computer-based score of 213 or above, or an internet-based score of 79 or above.
+All international transcripts must be evaluated by a member agency of the National Association of Credential Evaluation Services (NACES).
+The GRE is not waived for any candidate.

 - Note that special admission consideration is given to students enrolled in the